phrough/google-tour/README.md

 You can always search the codebase for the string "TODO" to find something to fix or improve.
 For more serious TODO's, please include them in this list:

 - Update bower dependencies to only get the polymer components we actual utilize
+- Create custom component that utilizes polymer-ui-card and paper-button to build a new component.
+Possibly load instances of it via a json object and polymer data binding
+- Investigate and fix "core-menu > paper-items" core-selected functionality not working automatically... perhaps core-menu requires us to use core-item for this functionality to work?
+Currently using custom javascript to add/remove the core-selected class.